jvguinelli/udacity_capstone_project/README.md

 Method: `GET`

-Description: Retrieves a list of all all partners in the database.
+Description: Retrieves a list of all partners in the database.

 Request: